FES (Functional Electrical Stimulation) for drop foot

-What conditions causing drop foot are FES devices often used for?
+What conditions are FES (Functional Electrical Stimulation) devices often used for?

 Drop foot or dorsal flexor weakness can be caused by a variety of conditions and FES can be used for many of them including: